davidmalcolm/gcc-python-plugin/docs/cpychecker.rst

 the checker emits these messages to stderr::

    input.c: In function 'test':
-   input.c:38:1: error: ob_refcnt of '*list' is 1 too high
-   input.c:38:1: note: was expecting final ob_refcnt to be N + 0 (for some unknown N) input.c:38:1: note: but final ob_refcnt is N + 1
+   input.c:38:1: warning: ob_refcnt of '*list' is 1 too high [enabled by default] input.c:38:1: note: was expecting final ob_refcnt to be N + 0 (for some unknown N) input.c:38:1: note: but final ob_refcnt is N + 1
    input.c:27:10: note: PyListObject allocated at:     list = PyList_New(1);